-The budget law of 11 December 2016 allows members of complementary defined contribution pension funds, who are close to retirement age, to receive early retirement income from a part of or the whole of their accumulated savings (Rendita integrativa temporanea anticipata or RITA).
+income from of their accumulated savings in a whole or in part.
+(Rendita integrativa temporanea anticipata or RITA).
 Eligible employees are those who benefit from a similar provision in the first pillar (Anticipo finanziario a garanzia pensionistica or APE).
-RITA is experimental until end of 2018.
-It is anticipated that this new flexibility will be an incentive to save in pension funds.
+To be eligible to RITA, an individual must: